 The convenience of online shopping enables products from lesser known brands to break into a competitive market, and that is exactly what the Auraglow Teeth Whitening Pen has done.
-It stands out amongst branded competitors as “Amazon’s Choice” with a 4.5/5 star rating and over 2000 reviews.
+It stands out amongst branded competitors as “Amazon’s Choice”.

 The quest for teeth whitening is by no means a recent one.
 For thousands of years, white teeth have been associated with good health, strength and beauty.
 Even the Ancient Egyptians had various teeth whitening methods using pumice stone and vinegar — often to the detriment of their enamel!

 Teeth whitening technologies have come a long way in the last 4000 years, but there are still dangers associated with whiter teeth and it is important to understand how to differentiate from a quality product and one that is ineffective or unsafe.

 Before purchasing a product — especially from the internet — you should be asking questions like: “is it safe?”, “will it work” and “is there something better?”.

 Find out in this Auraglow Teeth Whitening Pen Review.

 Auraglow Whitening Pen Pros and Cons

 - Convenient for on-the-go use: especially handy for heavy smokers or coffee drinkers